jenniferhsueh/burger_shack/README.md

 # Burger Shack Project

-A food ordering experience for a single restaurant that uses uses git for version control, Bootstrap, HTML, CSS, JS, jQuery and AJAX front-end skills, and Node, Express, PostgreSQL, and knex back-end skills.
+A food ordering app that uses uses git for version control, Bootstrap, HTML, CSS, JS, jQuery and AJAX front-end skills, and Node, Express, PostgreSQL, and knex back-end skills.

 Hungry clients of this fictitious restaurant can visit its website, select one or more dishes and place an order for pick-up.
 They will receive a notification when their order is ready.